 Every first draft will have the odd cliché skulking in its shadows, but if you spot one, get rid of it.
 And then say what you’re trying to say in your own words.
 Clichés will only hint at your inexperience, so be brutal and delete those tired old phrases without mercy.

-If you’re struggling to spot clichés in your writing, ask a friend or beta reader to read it through or consider signing up for one of our tutored courses to help you identify problem areas such as this.
+If you’re struggling to spot clichés in your writing, ask a friend or beta reader to read it through or consider signing up for one of our creative writing courses to help you identify problem areas such as this.